maxcnunes/gaper/README.md

-   --watch value, -w value          list of folders or files to watch for changes --ignore value, -i value         list of folders or files to ignore for changes --poll-interval value, -p value  how often in milliseconds to poll watched files for changes (default: 500) --extensions value, -e value     a comma-delimited list of file extensions to watch for changes (default: "go") --no-restart-on value, -n value  don't automatically restart the supervised program if it ends:
+   --watch value, -w value          list of folders or files to watch for changes --ignore value, -i value         list of folders or files to ignore for changes --poll-interval value, -p value  how often in milliseconds to poll watched files for changes (default: 500) --extensions value, -e value     extensions to watch for changes (default: "go") --no-restart-on value, -n value  don't automatically restart the supervised program if it ends:
                                       if "error", an exit code of 0 will still restart. if "exit", no restart regardless of exit code.